thiswillbeyourgithub/Voice2Anki/README.md

     * `--localnetwork` to make the interface accessible to your local network.
 Use `ifconfig` to figure out your local IP adress and connect to it using `https://[IP]:7860` (don't forget the http**s** ).
 You can use that to make it accessible from the global internet if you configure port forwarding from your router.
 Otherwise it's only accessible from the computer.
     * `--debug` to increase verbosity.
     * **CAREFUL** if you add `--share`, the interface will be forwarded to Hugging Face's website and accessible via a URL for 72 hours.
 Handy if you want to use Voice2Anki on mobile but can have privacy and security implications.
-* open your browser at the URL shown in the output.
+* open your browser at the URL shown in the output of the previous command.
 * The first thing to do is to enter a profile name in the `profile` field.
 This will automatically fill the other fields with the latest value.
 Then also go enter the API key.

 ## Notes